CircuitSetup/Remote/README.md

 #### The INJECT_x command

 This command allows remote control of the Remote through HA/MQTT in the same way as through the TCD keypad by injecting commands in the Remote's command queue (hence the name).
-Commands are listed [here](#tcd-remote-command-reference); nearly all with a leading "7" are supported.
+Commands are listed [here](#tcd-remote-command-reference); nearly all are supported.

 To toggle movie/linear mode (7060), issue the following command: **INJECT_7060**